DCD-Ecosystem/dcd_protocol/docs/01_nodeos/07_concepts/05_storage-and-read-modes.md

 ### Speculative Mode

-Clients such as `cleos` and the RPC API, will see database state as of the current head block plus changes made by all transactions known to this node but potentially not included in the chain, unconfirmed transactions for example.
+Clients such as `dcdcli` and the RPC API, will see database state as of the current head block plus changes made by all transactions known to this node but potentially not included in the chain, unconfirmed transactions for example.

 Speculative mode is low latency but fragile, there is no guarantee that the transactions reflected in the state will be included in the chain OR that they will reflected in the same order the state implies.